andreyyoshua/CryptoExchange/README.md

 # Cryptocurrency Exchange Web Page

 This project is a cryptocurrency exchange web page built using Next.js with WebSocket connection.
-It provides real-time updates of cryptocurrency prices (Provided by [Binance](https://github.com/binance/binance-spot-api-docs).
-If your region blocked Binance, please use VPN, otherwise you will get dummy data)
+It provides real-time updates of cryptocurrency prices

+Data is provided by [Binance](https://github.com/binance/binance-spot-api-docs).
+If your region blocked Binance, please use VPN, otherwise you will get dummy data

 ## Features